 - Submission of a manuscript is a representation that it has not been copyrighted, published, or currently submitted for publication elsewhere.

 - With your submission, you are encouraged to include a list of possible reviewers (with affiliation, if any, and e-mail address), who are experts on the subject matter, and who are willing to review your manuscript.
 The editors are not constrained to select a reviewer from those suggested.

 - All manuscripts will be copy edited to conform to house style.

-- The manuscript, including the title (no longer than 20 words), abstract, references, and captions, should be neatly typed in English, double-spaced on one side only of good letter size 8 1/2 x11-in.
+- The manuscript, including the title (no longer than 20 words), abstract, references, and captions, should be neatly typed in English, double-spaced single-column on one side only of good letter size 8 1/2 x11-in.
 (21.6 x 28-cm) white paper with ample margins.
 The manuscript should be self-contained with all its material, such as figures and Tables, positioned at the place where they are first mentioned.
 All pages should be numbered in a single sequence beginning with the title and abstract page.
 Lengthy papers should be broken down into numbered sections with headings and, if appropriate, subheadings.
 Headings should not be used with short papers.
 If there are Appendixes, they should be listed as Appendix A, Appendix B, etc. and each provided with a title.

 - Equations should be neatly typed, punctuated and aligned to bring out their structure, and numbered on the right.
 Mathematical operation signs, indicating continuity of the expression should be placed at the left of the second and succeeding lines.
 Use × rather than the centered dot, except for scalar products of vectors.
 The solidus (/) should be used instead of built-up fractions in running text, and in display whenever clarity would not be jeopardized.
 Use "exp" for complicated exponents.